 fparkey 278.103333 sw<obsid>xhd.hk+0 RA_PNT fparkey 278.103333 sw<obsid>xhd.hk+1 RA_PNT fparkey 42.365000 sw<obsid>xhd.hk+0 DEC_PNT fparkey 42.365000 sw<obsid>xhd.hk+1 DEC_PNT

-Then xrtpipeline can be run as normal.
+can be run as normal.
 Following this, the cleaned

 event-list should be read into XSELECT as normal.
 Then the housekeeping file

-also needs to be read in, using the command read hk; XSELECT then prompts for
+also needs to be read in, using the command read hk

-the location of the housekeeping directory (sw<obsid>/xrt/hk) and
+the location of the housekeeping directory (sw<obsid>/xrt/hk

-the name of the HK file (sw<obsid>xhd.hk).
-The select
+the name of the HK file (sw<obsid>xhd.hk

 command can then be used to choose the relevant RA and Dec.
 For the example